-JLaw Flash Adar 1
+JLaw Flash Sh’vat

-Rosh Chodesh Adar 1
+Rosh Chodesh Sh’vat

 Rosh Chodesh is the beginning of a new month in the Jewish calendar.
+T

 On Rosh Chodesh work is permitted, though as a special day for Jewish women, women should work less than a regular weekday.

-No fasting or eulogies allowed.
+No fasting or eulogies allowed

 It is not required, but appropriate to have a special meal in honor of Rosh Chodesh